-Arthroscopy is a minimally invasive technique of visualizing the inside of a joint.
-The word arthroscopy comes from two Greek words, "arthro" (joint) and "skopein" (to look).
-The wrist is a complex joint made up of many bones and ligaments, which hold the bones together (see Figure 1).
-Wrist arthroscopy allows the surgeon to diagnose and treat many problems of the wrist through a series of very small incisions (portals).
-In the last 5 years, the wrist has become the third most common joint to undergo arthroscopy, after the knee and shoulder.
-Because the incisions used with wrist arthroscopy are smaller and disrupt less soft tissue than conventional open surgery, pain, swelling and stiffness are minimized and recovery is often faster.
+In the last five years, the wrist (Figure 1) has become the third most common joint to undergo arthroscopy, after the knee and shoulder.
+Because the cuts used with this procedure are smaller and disrupt less soft tissue than typical surgery, pain, swelling and stiffness are minimal, and recovery is often faster.

 Your doctor can see the ligaments and cartilage surfaces of bones with wrist arthroscopy.
 Some parts of ligaments have a good blood supply and can be repaired and heal, whereas other parts do not have a blood supply and don’t heal, so they are removed.

 During the procedure, a small camera fixed to the end of a narrow tube is placed through a small cut in the skin directly into the back of the wrist joint (Figure 2).
 The image is projected onto a television screen for better viewing.
 Several small cuts are used to allow the surgeon to place the camera in a number of positions to see the cartilage of each bone, the ligaments and the joint lining called synovium.

 Risks of this surgery can include but are not limited to:

 Stiffness can be addressed post-surgery with rehabilitation.